-Assessment methods:

-Assessment is through a written final examination at the end of the semester.
+Assessment methods: Assessment is through a written final examination at the end of the semester.
 The students are usually asked to answer 4 questions that include both theory and problems.
-The 4 individual questions are equivalent in terms of the credit points.
-The examination is typically 60-90 min long.
-The examination schedule is issued by the School of Pharmacy.
+The 4 individual questions are

 Use of ICTs: The lectures and the problem solving sessions are based on the use of ICTs (Powerpoint).
 Copies of the lecture notes, the homework sets and all related announcements can be found in the WebPages of the Lecturers.